Lakers legal fight is head-on collision of Busses - News 12 Now

 The possible probate battle and ongoing family feud that looms is more reminiscent of the traditionally dysfunctional Los Angeles Clippers, whose then-owner Donald Sterling and estranged wife Shelly Sterling got into an ugly probate-court fight over the ownership and sale of the team.

-The Lakers have already had an ugly set of seasons on the court, steadily declining since their last back-to-back championships in 2009 and 2010.
+The Lakers have already had a woeful run on the court, steadily declining since their last back-to-back championships in 2009 and 2010.
 They’ve had among the worst records in the league in recent years and haven’t made the playoffs since 2013.